oguzbilgener/noxious/README.md

 ### Quick Start

 By default the API server listens on port **8474**.
-This can be changed by
+This can be changed by providing the `--port` command line argument.

 #### With Docker